top of page

 • Weekend notarizations

-Whether you’re finalizing a real estate deal, signing power of attorney documents before surgery, or handling urgent legal paperwork, mobile notaries adapt to your timeline.
+Whether you’re finalizing a real estate deal or handling urgent legal paperwork, timing matters—and we adapt to it.

-3. Hospital, Nursing Home, and Assisted Living Signings
+3. Hospital, Nursing Home, and Care Facility Signings

 • Medical conditions

-Mobile notaries are trained to conduct signings in sensitive environments while maintaining professionalism, patience, and compliance.
+Mobile notaries are experienced in sensitive environments and provide:

-Some documents must be notarized even when a signer is incarcerated.
+Some documents must be completed even when a signer is incarcerated.

 Mobile notaries can: